ARTbio/startbio/docs/scRNAseq_basics/over.md

 in a tree structure with general gene sets that become more specific as we go along.
 The relationships between GO terms can reflect different cases:

-- `is a` : A GO term is a subtype of the GO term B
+- `is a` : A GO term is a subtype of the GO term B. For example mitochondrion `is a` organelle.
-- `part of` : the term GO A is part of the term GO B, so if the term GO A is present then so is the term GO B
+- `part of` : the term GO A is part of the term GO B, so if the term GO A is present then so is the term GO B. For example mitochondrion is a `part of` cytoplasm.
-- `has part` : the term GO A necessarily contains the term GO B, but if there is the term GO B there is not necessarily the term GO A
+- `has part` : the term GO A necessarily contains the term GO B, but if there is the term GO B there is not necessarily the term GO A. For example, the receptor tyrosine kinase activity `has part` ATP hydrolysis activity.
-- `regulates` : the term GO A necessarily impacts the term GO B, but the latter is not necessarily impacted by A
+- `regulates` : the term GO A necessarily impacts the term GO B, but the latter is not necessarily impacted by A.

 In the `ClusterProfiler` package we will use the `enrichGO` function which calculates for each GO term the over-representation of the genes in the